The page has been translated by Gen AI.

 sudo vi /etc/systemd/system/node_exporter.service

 Code block.
-Open Node Exporter service file
+Command to open the Node Exporter service file

 Color mode